JCSDA/jedi-docs/docs/developer/jedi_environment/charliecloud.rst

 .. code:: bash

-   ch-run -c /home/ubuntu ~/jedi/ch-container/ch-jedi-latest -- bash
+   ch-run -c $HOME ~/jedi/ch-container/ch-jedi-latest -- bash

 Let's reconstruct this command to help you understand it and customize it as you wish.

 The :code:`ch-run` command runs a command in the Charliecloud container.

-The :code:`-c /home/ubuntu` option tells Charliecloud to enter the container in the user's home directory, which in our example case is :code:`/home/ubuntu`.
-Replace this with your own home directory, which should be the same inside and outside the container.
+The :code:`-c $HOME` option tells Charliecloud to enter the container in the user's home directory, which is the same inside and outside the container.
 If this option is omitted, you will enter the container in the root directory.
 Typing :code:`cd` will then place you in your home directory.

 The :code:`~/jedi/ch-container/ch-jedi-latest` argument is the name of the container you want Charliecloud to run.
 This is the name of the directory created by the :code:`ch-tar2dir` command above.
 If you run this from the container's parent directory, in this case :code:`~/jedi/ch-container`, then you can omit the path.